 - A. Comply with other requirements specified in Section 01 70 00. - B. Comply with applicable codes and regulations for demolition operations and safety of adjacent structures and the public. - 1.
 Obtain required permits. - 2.
 Comply with applicable requirements of NFPA 241. - 3.
 Use of explosives is not permitted. - 4.
 Take precautions to prevent catastrophic or uncontrolled collapse of structures to be removed; do not allow worker or public access within range of potential collapse of unstable structures. - 5.
 Provide, erect, and maintain temporary barriers and security devices. - 6.
 Use physical barriers to prevent access to areas that could be hazardous to workers or the public. - 7.
 Conduct operations to minimize effects on and interference with adjacent structures and occupants. - 8.
-Do not close or obstruct roadways or sidewalks without permit. - Conduct operations to minimize obstruction of public and private entrances and exits; do not obstruct required exits at any time; protect persons using entrances and exits from removal operations. - C. Do not begin removal until receipt of notification to proceed from Owner. - D. Do not begin removal until built elements to be salvaged or relocated have been removed. - E. Do not begin removal until vegetation to be relocated has been removed and specified measures have been taken to protect vegetation to remain. - F. Protect existing structures and other elements that are not to be removed.
+Do not close or obstruct roadways or sidewalks without permit. - 9.
+Conduct operations to minimize obstruction of public and private entrances and exits; do not obstruct required exits at any time; protect persons using entrances and exits from removal operations. - C. Do not begin removal until receipt of notification to proceed from Owner. - D. Do not begin removal until built elements to be salvaged or relocated have been removed. - E. Do not begin removal until vegetation to be relocated has been removed and specified measures have been taken to protect vegetation to remain. - F. Protect existing structures and other elements that are not to be removed. - 1.
+Provide bracing and shoring. - 2.
+Prevent movement or settlement of adjacent structures. - 3.
+Stop work immediately if adjacent structures appear to be in danger. - G. Minimize production of dust due to demolition operations; do not use water if that will result in ice, flooding, sedimentation of public waterways or storm sewers, or other pollution.